appdev-lessons/ruby-intro-fundamentals/content.md

 storage_box = noun.verb(input1, input2)
 ```

+It's not _that_ much worse than the calculator language, is it?
 Of course, there's a bit more syntax (like how to define our own nouns and verbs) that we need to learn, but for the most part, `object.method` is the bulk of what we do.

 Now we need to spend some time expanding our _vocabulary_ — what are the most commonly used data types in Ruby, and what are some of their methods?
 That's coming up next.